nikolascaban/IAM-Labs/Lab-01-Identity-Lifecycle/READEME.md

 ### Multi-Factor Authentication (MFA)

-Configured MFA for administrative access to improve account security.
+Configured Microsoft Authenticator MFA for the Global Administrator account used to manage the lab environment.

 ---